Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Reception of Communication Signals

 \subsection{Real-World Data Reception}

-We now demonstrate that an unmodified, radio-less embedded device can reliably receive digital information transmitted over the air—realizing a functional wireless receiver built entirely from unintended \ac{RF} sensitivities.
-For this experiment, we configure the Nucleo-G474RE board to use reception path~B and place it at distances of \SI{3}{\m} and \SI{20}{\m} from the attacker's antenna and transmit a random binary sequence of approximately \SI{12000}{bits} at a data rate of \SI{1}{kbps} at \SI{868}{\MHz} and a transmit power of \SI{43}{dBm}.
+We now demonstrate that an unmodified, radio-less embedded device can reliably receive digital information over the air -- realizing a functional wireless receiver built entirely from unintended \ac{RF} sensitivities.
+For this experiment, we configure the Nucleo-G474RE board to use reception path~B and place it at \ac{LOS} distances of \SI{3}{\m} and \SI{20}{\m} from the attacker's antenna and transmit a random binary sequence of approximately \SI{12000}{bits} at a data rate of \SI{1}{kbps} at \SI{868}{\MHz} and a transmit power of \SI{43}{dBm}.
 At the same time, we record the \ac{ADC} samples from the \ac{MCU}.
-The setup is illustrated in~\autoref{fig:bit_transmission_over_distance}~(a) and~(e).
-While these photos are provided for clarity, all measurements were conducted in a large, shielded laboratory environment to ensure compliance with emission regulations.
+The setup is shown in~\autoref{fig:bit_transmission_over_distance}~(a) and~(e).
+The photos are for illustration; as noted earlier, measurements were conducted in an office building.

-Using standard software-defined radio processing techniques—adaptive scaling, DC offset removal, and symbol-timing recovery~\cite{goldsmithWirelessCommunications2005, proakisDigitalCommunications2008}—we decode the received waveforms, as shown in~\autoref{fig:bit_transmission_over_distance}~(b) and~(f).
+Using standard software-defined radio processing techniques -- adaptive scaling, DC offset removal, and symbol-timing recovery~\cite{goldsmithWirelessCommunications2005, proakisDigitalCommunications2008} -- we decode the received waveforms, as shown in~\autoref{fig:bit_transmission_over_distance}~(b) and~(f).
 Correctly decoded bits are marked in green, and errors in red.
-At \SI{3}{\m}, reception is entirely error-free.
+At \SI{3}{\m}, reception is error-free.
 Even at \SI{20}{\m}, where the received \ac{SNR} is substantially lower, the signal remains clearly distinguishable, with only $781$ bit errors out of $12{,}565$ transmitted bits (\ac{BER} $\approx$ \SI{6.2}{\percent}).
-Most residual errors occur in short bursts and could be fully corrected using standard forward error correction codes~\cite{goldsmithWirelessCommunications2005}.
+We also repeated the experiments in non-\ac{LOS} conditions, with the target device placed at 5~m distance behind a concrete wall, observing similar signal characteristics and successful frame reconstruction.